 A: Calor LPG storage tanks are fitted with a system that automatically reorders more fuel for you when it is required.
 The storage level is maintained at a minimum of 25% so you will never run out.

 Q: HOW DO I GET MORE GAS DELIVERED?

 A: When the central tanks here need to be refilled, and the fuel has been automatically reordered, the Calor LPG tanker will simply come and top them up.
 As the tanks are in a public area, it is not necessary for a homeowner to be around to accept the delivery.

 A: If you have any further questions or need more information contact 03457 661111 or visit calor.co.uk

 THE SMALL PRINT

 Highwood, Croy is what is known as a metered estate where the central gas storage tanks and connecting pipes are owned by a single LPG company, in this case Calor Gas.
-You can view a copy of Calor’s standard supply contract at Scotia’s website for Highwood, Croy or by requesting from the sales advisor for the development.
+A copy of Calor’s standard supply contract can be requested from the sales advisor for the development.

 *Details and prices correct at the time of going to print and are subject to change.

 **SAP is the method used by the government to compare and assess the energy use and environmental performance of all homes.